Codelco CEO: $100 billion mining investment in Chile by 2020 unlikely

 Chile’s government will on Thursday send a bill to Congress intended to connect its two main energy grids to soothe criticism, soften high energy prices and bolster the country’s shaky transmission system.

-Lumina Copper’s LCC.V Caserones mine and Barrick’s Pascua Lama mine are among the mines gearing up to operate in the area near where Castilla was planned.
+Cerro Casale, owned by Barrick Gold (ABX.TO) and Kinross (K.TO), Lumina Copper’s LCC.V Caserones mine and Barrick’s Pascua Lama mine are gearing up to operate in the area near where Castilla was planned.

 But the rejection of Castilla may lead to delays in Codelco’s small Salvador project as energy prices will be hard to stomach, Keller said in an interview with Chile’s Diario Financiero on Wednesday.

-Keller is overseeing the state miner’s own challenging investment plans to boost copper output to more than 2 million tonnes from around 1.7 million tonnes.
-Chile, which produces about one-third of the world’s red metal, mined 5.24 million tonnes of copper last year, down 3.2 percent from 2010 levels.
+Keller is overseeing the state miner’s own challenging investment plans to boost copper output to over 2 million tonnes from around 1.7 million tonnes.

-July’s copper output sank 8.5 percent from June due to maintenance of conveyer belts and grinding equipment, the INE statistics agency also said on Thursday.

 More than $22 billion and over 8,000 megawatts in energy investment in Chile have been suspended, according to Libertad y Desarrollo, a conservative Chilean think-tank.